Advantages and disadvantages of mobile technology

 - virtual private networks - secure access to a private network

-These technologies enable us to network mobile devices, such as phones and laptops, to our offices or the internet while travelling.
+These technologies enable us to network mobile devices, such as phones and laptops, to our offices or the internet while travelling or working from remote locations.

 Advantages of mobile technology

-Benefits of using mobile technology for business can manifest in:
+Benefits of using mobile technology in business can manifest in:

 - higher efficiency and productivity of staff